 United Way of Berks County offers several grant opportunities throughout the year.

-Rapid Response Grants, totaling $166,750, were awarded to 14 organizations in 2017.
+Rapid Response Grants, totaling $80,200, were awarded to six organizations in 2018.
 These grants are designed to provide immediate funding for health and human service nonprofit organizations experiencing unanticipated changes in financial circumstances jeopardizing a critical program's ability to be effective and causing negative consequences to clients and the community.
 Alternatively, funding may address a significantly increased demand for services that exceeds the organization's capacity to meet with current financial resources.

-Three Venture Grants were awarded in 2017, which provide one-time funding in support of new or expanded programs responding to needs of underserved populations or geographic areas.
-These grants totaled $69,724 and were awarded to organizations funding programs designed to address food insecurity and nutriton education.
+Three Venture Grants were awarded in 2018, which provide one-time funding in support of new or expanded programs responding to needs of underserved populations or geographic areas.
+These grants totaled $100,000 and were awarded to programs serving unaccompanied homeless youth and/or disconnected young adults.

-LIVE UNITED Grants, one-time grants of up to $5,000, provided to grass-roots or community-based organizations with a yearly budget below $250,000, were awarded in 2017 to several organizations focusing on creative projects bringing people together to improve the quality of life for Berks County residents.
-LIVE UNITED Grants totaled $28,000.
+LIVE UNITED Grants, one-time grants of up to $5,000, provided to grass-roots or community-based organizations with a yearly budget below $250,000, were awarded in 2018 to six organizations focusing on creative projects bringing people together to improve the quality of life for Berks County residents.
+LIVE UNITED Grants totaled $29,840.

 Summer Learning Grants, one-time grants of up to $5,000 provided to Ready.Set.READ!
 (RSR) partner schools, Summer Learning Coalition members and other organizations serving Berks County Title 1 students, were awarded in 2018 to eight organizations to support summer programming featuring a literacy component and serving Berks County Title 1 students, up to and including 3rd grade.
 Summer Learning Grants totaled more than $37,000.

 Community Impact Grants, totaling over $282,500, were presented to a broad range of organizations and issues in 2018.